Presentation topics, Mathematical Computation, Math 9171

 may be questions during your talk.

-- Now: look over topics and read about a couple of them.
+- Next week: look over topics and read about a couple of them.

 Bring at least two possible choices of topic.

-- Give me a brief outline (1 to 2 pages) ≥ 1 week ahead of
+- Give me a brief outline (1 to 2 pages, in point form) ≥ 1 week ahead of

 Course home page.